Fever of Unknown Origin (FUO)

 Infections are the most common cause of FUO.
 In patients with HIV infection, opportunistic infections (eg, tuberculosis; infection by atypical mycobacteria, disseminated fungi, or cytomegalovirus) should be sought.

-Common connective tissue disorders include systemic lupus erythematosus, rheumatoid arthritis, giant cell arteritis, polymyalgia rheumatica, thyroiditis, vasculitis, and juvenile rheumatoid arthritis of adults (adult Still disease).
+Common systemic rheumatic disorders include systemic lupus erythematosus, rheumatoid arthritis, giant cell arteritis, polymyalgia rheumatica, vasculitis, and juvenile rheumatoid arthritis of adults (adult Still disease).

 The most common neoplastic causes are lymphoma, leukemia, renal cell carcinoma, ovarian carcinoma, atrial myxoma, Castleman disease, hepatocellular carcinoma, and metastatic carcinomas.
-However, the incidence of neoplastic causes of FUO has been decreasing, probably because they are being detected by ultrasonography and CT, which are now widely used during initial evaluation of fever.
+However, the incidence of neoplastic causes of FUO has been decreasing, probably because these neoplasms are being detected by ultrasound and CT, which are now widely used during initial evaluation of fever.

 No cause of FUO is identified in about 10% of adults.